 Let us examine some interesting parameters and their influences on the system.
-We consider again the same scenario with the 12.2kbps and the 64kbps service and investigate the influence of the service mix.
-Therefore, we keep the own-cell load constant at 0.4 and vary the ratio of the two services from only 64kbps to only 12.2kbps.
-Fig. 4 shows the blocking probabilities for this scenario.
+Fig. 8 shows the plot of two scenarios with two service classes, the first with activity factors 0.45 and 0.8 and the second with both service classes Always-ON.
+All blocking probabilities shown in this figure are computed with an offered own-cell load of 0.4 and an other-cell interference with $E[\hat{I}{other}] = 2 \times 10^{-18}$ mW and a variation coefficient of 1.
+The varying parameter is the traffic mix between the two service classes, it ranges from solely 12.2kbps to solely 64kbps.
 On the x-axis we have the share of the 12.2kbps service.
 Two effects can be observed: First, the blocking probabilities decrease with an decreasing contingent of the higher bit rate service.
 This holds true for both scenarios with and without activity.
-Second, as already observed in Fig. 3, Bernoulli activity has a noticeable influence on the blocking probability when comparing scenarios with equal loads.
+Second, as already observed in Fig. 7, Bernoulli activity has a noticeable influence on the blocking probability if comparing scenarios with equal loads.